Computer games panel

 - What do you think about writers using games to explore ideas like speculative fiction has always done?

 Edward Haynes introduced and concluded this podcast; Edward also did the editing (yay for patient Edward!).
-Edward is also personally responsible for the terrible pun inflicted upon the world.
+He’s also personally responsible for the terrible pun inflicted upon the world.

 Daniel Haynes composed and played the original music.